MapRock/TimeMolecules/docs/install_timemolecules_dev_env.md

 Using ollama is an alternative to using openai.
 If you choose to go "all-openai" (LLM and embedding tasks), you can skip this topic.

+The primary disadvantage of using ollama is that it will be very slow in answer prompts because of the limited capabilities of this Windows VM.
+The VM certainly does not possess the capability of high-end GPUs and massively-scaled services of an LLM running at AI data centers.
+Also (I haven't formally tested this), it seems to me that the lower dimensional embeddings of nomic-embed-text (768 elements) isn't as accurate as the higher dimensional text-embedding-3-large of openai (3072 elements).

 1. Change this line in the .env file to use ollama to build the embeddings:

 ```python